10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 The Best Core Exercises for Older Adults of all Levels

-Here are some of the best core exercises for us older adults.
-They can be done at home or really anywhere with little to no equipment.
+These exercises can be done at home or really anywhere with little to no equipment.

-Seated leg lifts are a great exercise to work on your lower abs and hip flexors.
+Seated knee lifts are a great exercise to work on your lower abs and hip flexors.

 • Sit on a chair with your back straight and your feet flat on the ground.

-• Slowly lift one leg up and hold it for a few seconds before lowering it back down.
+• Slowly lift your right leg up and hold it for a few seconds before lowering it back down.

-• Repeat with the other leg.
+• Repeat with the left leg.
 Aim for 10-15 repetitions on each leg.

 If you need more of a challenge – you could try doing this one while sitting on a stability ball or maybe grab a pair of ankle weights for more resistance.